OracleCPS/ICSLab/Home.md

 Here is a description of what is happening with this integration:

-SoapUI will be used to test the exposed Web Service endpoint of the ICS integration called *UserXX Create EBS Order* (where XX will be 00 -> 10).
+SoapUI will be used to test the exposed Web Service endpoint of the ICS integration called *UserXX Create EBS Order* (where XX will be the Number assigned by the Instructor).
 This integration has 3 connections.
 The incoming message is received by the incoming *UserXX SOAP* Soap Connection.
 The *UserXX Create EBS Order* orchestration makes 1 query into the database using the *UserXX Oracle DB 12c* connection to get details needed to create an order.
 The orchestration finally uses the *UserXX EBS OPERATIONS* EBS Adapter connection for creating the order in EBS.
 After the order is created in EBS, the Order Number is returned to the calling web service.

 ## Get Started:
 Open the navigation menu using the hamburger icon in the upper left of the menu bar to choose a lab guide and get started.